sictweb/bti425-2020/notes/security-intro.md

 How does that process work?
 What and where is the programmed code?
 The answer is that the code is (for our purposes) *always part of the framework* (or library or whatever word that we use to describe the add-on JavaScript-based components).

 > In an Angular app, the [CanActivate](https://angular.io/guide/router#canactivate-requiring-authentication) route guard implements the base functionality.
-> We also typically write our own custom guards.
+> We also typically write our own custom "guards".

 What is used to determine whether a request can succeed?
 The answer is *claims*.
 In other words, we use the *descriptive information* that is encoded into an access token.